Lucaslagoonss2/incident-response-portfolio/cases/case-03-bruteforce-detection/README.md

 A brute force authentication attack was identified against a Windows host during a controlled lab simulation.

-Multiple failed authentication attempts were detected targeting a local user account through repeated password guessing activity.
+Multiple failed authentication attempts were detected targeting a local user account through repeated password guessing activity over SSH authentication services.

-The attack simulation was performed using Hydra in a controlled environment to emulate common credential access techniques observed in real-world intrusion attempts.
+The attack simulation was performed using Hydra in a controlled environment to emulate common credential access techniques frequently observed in real-world intrusion attempts.

-Initial investigation identified repeated failed logons, authentication anomalies and suspicious login patterns associated with brute force activity.
+Initial investigation identified repeated failed logons, authentication anomalies, suspicious login patterns and Event ID 4625 failures associated with brute force behavior.

-The incident was classified as HIGH severity due to the risk of credential compromise and unauthorized access.
+The incident was classified as HIGH severity due to the potential risk of credential compromise and unauthorized remote access.

 ---